Amazon eCommerce

 FBA Logistics and Inventory Support

 FBA logistics support covers shipment plan creation, labeling compliance, and inventory reorder calculations.
 This category has gotten meaningfully more complicated in 2026: Amazon discontinued its own FBA prep and labeling service in January, which means sellers must now arrange shelf-ready prep themselves, through a supplier or a third-party prep center, before inventory ever reaches a fulfillment center.
+Where the stock physically sits is a separate decision, explained on eCommerce fulfilment.

-Full-service FBA management should include monitoring inventory health to avoid both the low-inventory-level fee, which is triggered by falling below Amazon’s forecasted days-of-supply threshold, and aged inventory surcharges on slow-moving stock — both of which directly erode margin if left unmanaged.
+Full-service FBA management should include monitoring inventory health to avoid both the low-inventory-level fee, which is triggered by falling below Amazon’s forecasted days-of-supply threshold, and aged inventory surcharges on slow-moving stock, both of which directly erode margin if left unmanaged.

 Review Strategy and Account Health Monitoring